-If you are wondering what can you use as a candle wick, then read our comprehensive guide on using different materials to make your DIY candles at home.
+If you are wondering what ordinary household items you can use as a candle wick, then read our comprehensive guide on using these simple materials to make your DIY candles at home.

 A candle wick is a braided cotton strand used to hold the flame of a candle burning.
 The candle wick acts by conveying the gas to the flame by capillary movement.
 When the liquid fuel, typically molten candle wax, comes into contact with the flame, it vaporizes and burns.
 Diameter, fire resistance, and flexibility are all important characteristics of the wick.

 Wicks are often braided flat, so that when they burn, they twist back to the flame, making them self-igniting.
 Because of the success of these wicks, the remaining wick was removed with special blades without trying to ignite the flame.
 Greater wick diameters result in a larger flame, a larger layer of molten wax, and a faster burning candle.